-The history of Tai Chi is as complex as you would expect of something that has developed over a thousand years.
+The history of Tai Chi is as complex as you would expect of something that has developed over at least a thousand years.
 There are not only competing stories about its genesis but there have also been numerous fragmentations as students decide to change what they have learned from their masters.
 At this time there are at least five major "styles" of Tai Chi: Chen, Yang, Wuu, Sun, and Wu.
 Other important styles are Tsao Bao, Li, Heh, and Wudang.

 Even though it is unclear how and when the martial precursor to Tai Chi originated, it is agreed that the origins of Tai Chi lie in the fundamental conceptualization of Yin and Yang made by the ancient Chinese and passed along to us through Taoism.
-As for historical documentation, Chen Style Tai Chi Chuan was the first to be recorded in formal documents in the mid 1600's.
+As for historical documentation, Chen Style Tai Chi Chuan was probably the first to be recorded in formal documents in the mid 1600's.
 Fourteen generations later, Yang Lu Chan developed Yang Style Tai Chi Chuan from Chen Style.
 The pattern we are learning is mostly Yang style and was commissioned by the Chinese government in the 1950's.
-Although based on the Yang style, it is called "Standardized Tai Chi" because the postures of this pattern are common to all the major styles.
+Although based on the Yang style, it is called "Simplified Tai Chi".
+The postures of this pattern are common to all the major styles but are presented in a fashion that is designed to preserve and enhance health as opposed to developing martial skill.